 As we approach midnight in most places around the world (with some already celebrating the new year), the hardworking team over at Magic Lantern has delivered more updates to the trusty Canon DSLRs.
 We now have a second alpha for the Canon 7D -- a camera that we previously thought was unhackable -- and more updates are on their way with support for the Canon T4i, 6D, and 40D.
-Check out all of the exciting developments below.

 Pretty much everything, except for FPS override, HDR video and a few smaller tricks.